Welcome to the Golden Vale Tennis Challenge

 If I am challenged, can I ask the challenger to withdraw the challenge?

 No, it is important that any challenger is not asked to withdraw a challenge.
-If you cannot accept a challenge or cannot play a challenge, simply give a walkover.
+If you cannot accept a challenge or cannot play a challenge, you must forfeit the match so that the challenging player/team can progress.

 Where can clubs and players send queries about the GVTC?